 Kathy Lette epitomizes smart and sassy.
 Her razor sharp wit and incisive observations as a writer and commentator delight her many readers and admirers.

 As a writer, her talent has been not only to amuse, but also to use humour and her ribald take on life to deal with subjects that seriously affect the lives of women.
-For example, her new novel Courting Trouble uses humour to talk about sexual violence, in particular the outrageous treatment the court system metes out to rape victims in Britain (and elsewhere).
+Kathy is the author of 20 books, the latest of which is best-seller ‘HRT – Husband Replacement Therapy.’
 Kathy uses humour as a weapon because “poetic justice is a form of justice that is available to women — you can always impale enemies on the end of your pen.”
+For example, her novel Courting Trouble uses humour to talk about sexual violence, in particular the outrageous treatment the court system metes out to rape victims in Britain (and elsewhere).

 Her brilliant career began with co-authoring the cult classic novel Puberty Blues at the age of 17.
 Puberty Blues was subsequently made into a film and most recently, into a successful TV mini-series.
 She later worked as a newspaper columnist and television sitcom writer for Columbia Pictures in Los Angeles before writing international bestsellers including Foetal Attraction, Mad Cows, which was made into a film starring Joanna Lumley and Anna Friel, Nip ‘n’ Tuck, and How to Kill Your Husband and Other Handy Household Hints, from which an opera was adapted and premiered by the Victorian Opera, Australia.
 In The Boy Who Fell To Earth, a novel inspired by her son Julius, Kathy created a funny and moving account of bringing up a child with Asperger syndrome.
 Her books have been translated into 17 languages.

-Kathy writes for the print media and also appears on television – see Getaway on Australia’s Nine Network – in both Britain and Australia.
+Kathy writes for the print media and also appears on television in both Britain and Australia.